zeusmedina/cs-application-crawling-lab-codeU/README.md

 	public String crawl(boolean testing) throws IOException {}
 ```

-The parameter `testing` is `true` when this method is called from `WikiCrawlerTest` and should be `false` otherwise.
+The parameter `testing` will be `true` when this method is called from `WikiCrawlerTest` and should be `false` otherwise.

 When testing is `true`, the `crawl` method should:

 *   Choose and remove a URL from the queue in FIFO order.

-*   Read the contents of the page using `WikiFetcher.readWikipedia`, which reads cached copies of the pages that are provided in this repository.
+*   Read the contents of the page using `WikiFetcher.readWikipedia`, which reads cached copies of pages we have included in this repository for testing purposes (to avoid problems if the Wikipedia version changes).

 *   It should index pages regardless of whether they are already indexed.